Ocean & Air Shipping From China to Denmark

 Cargo handling teams in your chosen port of origin in China will consolidate your consignment with other exporters’ goods.
 This could mean a short delay in port before your ocean freight from China to Denmark takes to the seas.
 De-consolidation will occur in Denmark when your container arrives.

-For example, if your consignment will not be big enough to fill at least six standard size pallets, FCL shipping will, in most cases, be impractical.
+For example, if your consignment will not be big enough to occupy at least six standard size pallets, FCL shipping will, in most cases, be impractical.
 For six to ten pallets, a 20-foot container will typically be sufficient.
-For between 10 and 20 pallets, you might need 2 x 20-foot containers or 1 x 40-foot container.
+For between 10 and 20 pallets, you might need two 20-foot containers or one 40-foot container.

-After sealing, your container will remain unopened until it arrives in your chosen port in Denmark, or at another destination if you choose our port-to-door or door-to-door service.
+After sealing, your container will remain unopened until it arrives in your chosen port in Denmark, or at its final destination if you choose our port-to-door or door-to-door service.
 Because no consolidation or de-consolidation is required, FCL is usually the quickest way to ship a container from China to Denmark.

 - Quicker delivery